scottyv6/SongStar/README.md

 # GroupProj_Music
 A webiste where the user can search for songs and the search bar will provide the searched song from multiple different sites.
-The user will input key words and through the use of the SoundCloud and YouTube APIs the website will respond with the most closely related matches.
+The user will input key words and through the use of the Vimeo and YouTube APIs the website will respond with the most closely related matches.